-I absolutely LOVE these refreshing, no-bake Lemon and Blueberry Tartlets!
-They are packed with citrus goodness and topped with juicy blueberries, creating one amazing Summer dessert!
+No-bake Lemon and Blueberry Tartlets are deliciously refreshing!
+Packed with citrus goodness and topped with juicy blueberries, these tablets create one amazing Summer dessert!

-Something I adore about Summer though is all the berries.
-They are so pretty to photograph and they are at their sweetest, so they make desserts even more delicious!
-I have used the combination of lemon and blueberry quite a few times as I just love the burst of citrus along with the sweet blueberries.
+I simply adore all the fresh berries during the summertime.
+They are deliciously sweet and they make desserts look so pretty!
+I have used the combination of lemon and blueberry quite a few times, and I just love the burst of citrus along with the sweet blueberries.

-The base is super simple; I used crushed graham crackers (we call them digestives here in the UK) and melted butter and then pressed the mixture into 6 greased tartlet pans.
+The base is super simple; I used crushed graham crackers and melted butter, and then pressed the mixture into 6 greased tartlet pans.
 I popped them in the fridge to firm up before making the most delightful filling ever!
 The filling is a mixture of cream, condensed milk and lemons.
 It’s sweet, tart AND creamy; just out of this world amazing!

 To finish these pretty little tartlets off, I placed fresh blueberries all over the top and then dusted them with icing sugar.

 So delicious and so pretty!